Nationwide Mutual Insurance Company

 Nationwide Mutual Insurance Company and affiliated companies, commonly shortened to Nationwide, is a group of large U.S. insurance and financial services companies based in Columbus, Ohio.
-The company also operates regional headquarters in Scottsdale, Arizona; Des Moines, Iowa and San Antonio, Texas.
-Nationwide currently has approximately 25,000 employees, and is ranked No. 80 in the 2022 Fortune 500 list.
-Nationwide is currently ranked No. 21 in Fortune's "100 Best Companies to Work For".
+The company also operates regional headquarters in Scottsdale, Arizona and Des Moines, Iowa.
+Nationwide currently has approximately 24,000 employees, and is ranked No. 72 in the 2025 Fortune 500 list.

 Nationwide Financial Services (NFS), a component of the group, was partially floated on the New York Stock Exchange prior to being repurchased by Nationwide Mutual in 2009.
 It had owned the majority of NFS common stock since it had gone public in 1997.

 History

 Beginnings as Farm Bureau Mutual

 In the 1920s, farmers were paying the same rates on their automobile insurance as city drivers even though they had fewer accidents and claims than city drivers.
 The Ohio Farm Bureau decided to set up its own insurance company to offer rates that accurately reflected the driving habits of farmers.
 On April 10, 1926, the Farm Bureau Mutual Automobile Insurance Company obtained a license to do business in Ohio, and two days later, it acquired its financing—a $10,000 loan drawn from the membership dues of the Ohio Farm Bureau Federation.

 At that time, Ohio law required 100 people to pledge to become policyholders.
 The first agents managed to recruit ten times that number, and on April 14, 1926, Farm Bureau Mutual started a business with over 1,000 policyholders.
 The first product of the new company, as its name implied, was automobile insurance.
 The company wrote policies only to Ohio farmers who were members for the Ohio Farm Bureau.